Fiction: The Four Pillars

 “Verizon, bitch,” said Timmy.

 Timmy stood up from the ground.
 Corbin declared proudly, “Initiation complete, bro.
 Welcome to the Illuminators.
 Now finish ‘er up.”
 He threw Timmy something made of burlap.

 Timmy moved toward Nellie stopping right in front of her.
-The flames from the burning mansion shot nightmarish shadows across his face.
+The flames from the burning mansion shot nightmarish shadows across the entire property.